Presented By: Alliance for Health Policy

 Health Inequities: Addressing the Disease Burden in Black, Indigenous, and People of Color Communities

 Time & Location

-This webinar is a project of the Alliance for Health Policy, with support from NIHCM Foundation.
+This webinar is a project of the Alliance for Health Policy and NIHCM Foundation, in collaboration with The Commonwealth Fund.